Miaxos/roster/README.md

 It is more like an expirement right now on, feel free to contribute.
 Some of the initial code involving the resp protocol comes from `mini-redis`.

+## Redis RESP

+Only the RESP3 is wanted for now.

 ## Architecture

 ### Shared nothing architecture